Marla Seacrist, RN., Ph.D. Prelicensure Assistant Director

 The School offers a Pre-licensure nursing track leading to the Bachelor of Science Degree in Nursing.
 Graduates are eligible to sit for the NCLEX exam after graduation.

 Incoming freshmen should have taken high school chemistry with a lab, biology with a lab, and at least three years of college prep math.
 Transfer students need to adhere to the CSU transfer policies.
-(See transfer requirements in the Admission section of this catalog, or inquire at Enrollment Services.).
-Nursing-bound students should list "Pre-Nursing" as the university major.
+(See transfer requirements in the Undergraduate Admission section of this catalog, or inquire at Admissions & Outreach.).
+Nursing-bound students will indicate “Nursing (Pre-Nursing)” when applying.
 This does not, however, guarantee a seat in the Pre-licensure track.

 It is an impacted program with supplemental criterion for permission to enroll in the program and is competitive.